Looking for a Photographer for a Shoot?

 You’re probably looking for the right photographer, but it doesn’t come easy unless you personally know someone that you can trust.
 When you do your initial research online, you are inundated with so many recommendations and so many choices; it gets confusing.
 There are a lot of amazing photographers, some who do this full-time and others who are turning a hobby into a part-time focus.

 There are several areas, fields or types of photography but knowing the photographer’s specializations will help trim down your choices.
 Below are some of the areas of photography and their descriptions to help in your selection:

-Normally covers from maternity, newborn, children, senior and family portrait (can be indoor or outdoor).
+Family Photography: Normally covers from maternity, newborn, children, senior and family portrait (can be indoor or outdoor).
 Schools often use family photographers to do school photographs.

-Generally very creative since its primary purpose is to sell a product or service.
+Fashion Photography: Generally very creative since its primary purpose is to sell a product or service.
 In this genre of photography, it involves much teamwork between the owner of the product/service, the photographer and the model.

-According to Wikipedia, this is the photographing of a person or group of people that capture the personality of the subject(s) by using effective lighting, backdrops, and poses.
+Portrait Photography: According to Wikipedia, this is the photographing of a person or group of people that capture the personality of the subject(s) by using effective lighting, backdrops, and poses.
 A portrait picture might be artistic, or it might be clinical, as part of a medical study.
 The headshot is a specific portrait where the focus is on a person’s face and usually used for personal marketing or branding.

-This is really cool if you are looking for something to capture your imaginations and fantasies.
-You or your kid might want to be a mermaid or ride a unicorn, or out of the ordinary imaginations you have, like maybe cuddle a lion.
+Fantasy Photography: This is really cool if you are looking for something to capture your imaginations and fantasies.
+You or your kid might want to be a mermaid or ride a unicorn, or out of the ordinary imagination you have, like maybe cuddle a lion.
 Photographers in this genre achieve fantasy style by using both real-life costumes, makeup, props and combined it with post-processing.
 How cool is that!

 There are too many to describe, but other genres include Aerial Photography, Food photography, Photojournalism, Travel or Wildlife Photography, etc.